Family Lawyers in Singapore: Who are They & Do They Differ From Divorce Lawyers?

 The list goes on, but because of how complex legal proceedings or drafting of legal documents can be, it is recommended that you hire a family lawyer for your family law matter.

-By hiring a lawyer, you will also receive professional representation should you need to make a court appearance.
+By hiring a family lawyer, you will also receive professional representation should you need to make a court appearance.
 As such, you may be more likely to get what you want out of the matter, and have greater peace of mind during the entire process.

 This is as compared to representing yourself, for example, in a contested divorce proceeding, and possibly being less aware of the divorce laws and legal procedures that can help or hinder your case.

 What is the Cost of Hiring a Family Lawyer in Singapore?

 Of course, we recognise that there are cost considerations when hiring a family lawyer in Singapore.

 The legal fees depend largely on the type of family law issue that you are dealing with and the complexity of the matter.